 Crock Pot Freezer Packs: One Pot Chicken Dinner

 We absolutely love it.
 The problem is my slow cookers tend to cook on the hot side– even on low.
-So while this meal can technically cook for 6-8 hours, I have found that a lot of times it is cooked perfectly at 5 hours in my hot pots ;).
+While this meal can technically cook for 6-8 hours, I have found that a lot of times it is cooked perfectly at 5 hours in my hot pots ;).

 So, I thought it would make a wonderful freezer pack that I could throw into the slow cooker frozen and stretch that cooking time a bit.
 And, it worked beautifully.
 It also let me reduce the size of the meal just a tad to make it just right for my family.